-PENALTY - 5 yards, also loss of down if by offense prior to change of team possession, enforced from the spot of foul.
+PENALTY - 5 yards, also loss of down, enforced from the spot of foul.
 [S52]

 d.
 No player shall pull a flag from an opponent other than the runner, an opponent who simulates being the runner or when an opponent has touched the ball in flight.
 AR 9-2-2-X to XV e.
 No player shall intentionally kick a pass or a fumble.
 This foul does not change the status of the ball, except if a teammate of the fumbler kicks the ball.